Chronic-Reflexes/randomstuff/README1.md

 (RTMP) OBS Broadcast:
 (RTSP) TO TV/Monitor:
 ==========================================================================================================================
-*note* links will be incorrect/non-existant if you havent completed steps 1-3 in order in its entirety, Step
+*note* links above will be incorrect/non-existant if you havent completed steps 1-3 in order in its entirety. *note*

 Troubleshooting: If your having issues with our services, please dont hesitate to join our supoprt server https://discord.midnighthostingsolutions.com